aghstrategies/com.aghstrategies.userselectlocationtype/README.md

 1. Add location type fields for all phone types (right now only phone - phone exists)
 2. Add a settings for which location types should be available either to the location types themselves or when configuring the location type fields on the profile.
 3. Add a setting so the user can decide whether or not the email or address should be saved as primary (currently follows civi logic to determine the primary)

+## NFB Branch specific changes
+1. AGH #25018 Save the custom fields "Custom Country" and "Custom State" to the address
+2. AGH #24831
+  - style Location type fields as selects
+  - ensure that the location type label is displayed on the confirm and thank you pages (as opposed to the id)
+  - limit location type options to "Home", "Work" and "Other"